Do you need to be licensed?

 The penalties for providing unlicensed financial product advice include up to two years' imprisonment or a fine of $36,000 for individuals or $180,000 for companies.

 ASIC has warned accountants that from Friday 1 July 2016 they must hold a limited Australian Financial Services (AFS) licence or be an authorised representative of an AFS licensee to provide financial product advice on self-managed superannuation funds (SMSFs).

 Your options include:

-- Become licensed - apply for and obtain your own limited (or full) AFS licence, noting you will need to meet the experience requirements.
+Apply for and obtain your own limited (or full) AFS licence, noting you will need to meet the experience requirements.
 You must advise CPA Australia of your AFS licence details.
 If you have not notified us please contact firstname.lastname@example.org to supply a copy of your licence.